Namyujeong/GPT-Translate-AddOn/README.md

 - Replace `YOUR_API_KEY` in the script with your personal OpenAI API key.

 2. Supported Languages:
+- You can customize or extend this list by modifying the languageMap object in the script.
 - The script includes a languageMap that supports the following languages by default:

 ```
 EN: English
 KR: Korean